GuanhuaWang/codeGen/README.md

 `python setup.py install`

-## Run test
+## run test

-`python cog.py -o output.txt simpletest.py`
+`python cog.py -o output.cpp simpletest.py`

-## Simple example for code generation from python to c
+## simple example for code generation from python to c

 Basically, one can write the python code within `[[[cog...]]]` and end the code generation process with `[[[end]]]`